ServiceStackApps/HelloMobile/README.md

 Whilst it's possible to develop
-[iOS Apps in VS.NET](http://docs.xamarin.com/guides/ios/getting_started/introduction_to_xamarin_ios_for_visual_studio/), it requires a configured build server running on OSX fot it to work.
+[iOS Apps in VS.NET](http://docs.xamarin.com/guides/ios/getting_started/introduction_to_xamarin_ios_for_visual_studio/), it requires a configured build server running on OSX for it to work.

 As OSX is always required and it has less moving parts, I recommend developing iOS Apps with Xamarin Studio on OSX which has the advantage of being able to use
 XCode's native Interface Builder to design your UI.